翻譯進度

 3}

-To determine if the user was once an active subscriber but has cancelled their subscription, you may use the cancelled method:
+To determine if the user was once an active subscriber but has canceled their subscription, you may use the canceled method:

 2 // ...